-Updated to include the outlook on the manufacturing industry from the CBI Quarterly Industrial Trends Survey, January 2019.
+Updated to include the outlook on the financial services industry from the CBI/PricewaterhouseCoopers Financial Services Survey, March 2019.

 John Lewis Partnership may not pay its staff a bonus this year, despite having the funds to do so, as it prepares for continuing turbulence on the high street.